yahiakala/routing/docs/how-it-works.md

 If a form is cached, instead of calling the `open_form` method on the matching route's form, the router will open the cached form.

 If data is cached, the router will only call the `loader` method if the data is stale.
-Stale data is determined by the `cache_mode` attribute on the route.
+Stale data is determined by the `cache_data_mode` attribute on the route.

 ## Server vs Client Routing